vinaygaba/Learn-Jetpack-Compose-By-Example/README.md

 Talks
 -----
 I've also used the examples listed in this repo and given talks at conferences.
-If video is your preferred medium of learning, you can head to the links below
+If video is your preferred medium of learning, you can head to the links below:

 **360|AnDev 2020: Learning Jetpack Compose By Example** [Video](https://www.youtube.com/watch?v=2rEOpqDKOUA)| [Slides](https://speakerdeck.com/vinaygaba/360-andev-2020-learning-jetpack-compose-by-example)